MADJID MOHSENI

 Email: wrightj@mail.ubc.ca

 Jaycee completed her bachelor’s degree in Chemical Engineering at the University of British Columbia in 2019.
 Their interest in environmental sustainability and water treatment led her to join Dr. Mohseni, his water research group SWIRL, and RES’EAU WaterNET after graduation.
 For their graduate studies, Jaycee was drawn to biological ion exchange (BIEX), a technology focused on removing natural organic matter from drinking water, with a focus on small communities.
 She is running a pilot project with RESEAU CMI and the community of Gillies Bay Improvement District, with the aim of learning how BIEX treatment can be implemented in the field to bring clean drinking water to small and Indigenous communities in Canada.
+When not at school, Jaycee enjoys exploring the great outdoors by skiing, hiking, and canoeing in their homemade cedar strip canoe, and knitting when it’s time to be cozy inside.

 Michael Johnson